yiwenwang47/RMD/README.md

 ## Revised cheminformatics descriptors
-This repos is about revised cheminformatics descriptors.
+This repo is about revised cheminformatics descriptors.
 They are revised as in being defined with customary specifications such as scope, distance, properties, etc.

 ### Revised autocorrelation descriptors